ENEE 759C: Compilers for Modern Architectures and Embedded Systems

 Course Prerequisite(s):ENEE 446 or ENEE 646 or equivalent.

-Reference(s):Research papers referred to will be distributed.
+Reference(s):Research papers referred to will be available online or distributed.

 Topics:Introduction to compiler technology

 Survey of architectures from a compiler standpoint.

 Instruction scheduling for VLIWs

 Optimizations for instruction memory

 Compilers for vector machines

 Compiling applications into silicon

 Software speculative pre-computation